Mazenelshereef/OGRA-REST-API/README.md

 ### How to use

-1. as a console application:
+- as a console application:
-	a. download the source code
+	1. download the source code
-	b. run the main function in Main.java
+	2. run the main function in Main.java
-	c. use the menus to select different funtions
+	3. use the menus to select different funtions

-2. as an API:
+- as an API:
-	a. download the source code
+	1. download the source code
-	b. run SweiiProjectApplication.java
+	2. run SweiiProjectApplication.java
-	c. install Postman and use our [collection](https://www.getpostman.com/collections/cdb1341510ae75396589), or use any other tool of your choice
+	3. install Postman and use our [collection](https://www.getpostman.com/collections/cdb1341510ae75396589), or use any other tool of your choice